Riyadhawale11/Flight-Data-EDA/README.md

 # ✈️ Flight Price Data Analysis — Python

-This project contains an exploratory data analysis (EDA) of a large flight price dataset.
+This project involves exploratory data analysis (EDA) on a large flight price dataset.
-The goal of the analysis is to understand how different factors influence flight prices and identify patterns within the data.
+The objective is to understand how different travel-related factors influence ticket prices by cleaning, preparing, and analyzing the dataset in depth.

 ---

 ## 📘 Overview
-The dataset was cleaned, transformed, and analyzed using Python.
-Key tasks included handling missing values, converting date/time columns, formatting data types, and exploring relationships between airlines, routes, durations, and ticket prices.
+The dataset required extensive preprocessing due to inconsistent formats, mixed data types, and large volume.
+The analysis focused on understanding patterns related to airlines, routes, stops, durations, and pricing through detailed data exploration.

 ---

 ## 🧹 Data Cleaning & Preparation
+The following steps were performed:

-- Removed missing or inconsistent records
+- Identified and removed missing or incomplete records
-- Converted date, time, and duration fields into usable formats
+- Converted date, time, and duration columns into consistent formats
+- Standardized airline, source, destination, and route fields
+- Split and cleaned complex text-based columns
+- Detected and removed duplicates
-- Standardized categorical columns
+- Corrected datatype issues across multiple columns
-- Checked for duplicates and corrected data formatting issues

 ---

 ## 🔍 Exploratory Data Analysis (EDA)
-Performed analysis to understand:
+The EDA focused on understanding:

-- Price variation across different airlines
+- How ticket prices vary among different airlines
-- How flight duration impacts pricing
-- Trends based on source → destination routes
+- Differences in price across routes
-- Effect of number of stops on ticket prices
+- Influence of number of stops on ticket pricing
+- Relationship between flight duration and price
-- Distribution of flight prices across the entire dataset
+- General distribution and range of flight prices in the dataset

-Created visualizations to compare:

-- Airline vs Price
-- Stops vs Price
-- Route patterns
-- Duration vs Price
+*Note: EDA was performed using statistical summaries and column-level exploration, without visualizations.*

 ---

 ## 🛠 Tools & Libraries
-- **Python**
-- **Pandas**
+- Python
-- **NumPy**
+- Pandas
-- **Matplotlib / Seaborn**
+- NumPy
-- **Jupyter Notebook**
+- Jupyter Notebook

 ---

 ## 🎯 Purpose
-This project demonstrates practical data analysis skills on a **large, real-world dataset**, including data cleaning, transformation, visualization, and extracting useful insights from complex travel data.
+This project demonstrates the ability to handle, clean, and analyze a **large real-world dataset**, extract meaningful insights, and prepare data for deeper analysis or modeling.